DaveY61/flask-mod-template/README.md

 - Responsive design using Bootstrap 5
 - Customizable styling through admin interface
 - Sidebar navigation for admin pages and new modules
-- User management options including disabling self-registration and requiring login for site access
+- User management includes: require login for site access, disable self-registration, and enable reCAPTCHA for registration
 - Direct user addition by administrators with automatic activation email

 ## Technologies Used